thegetty/terracottas/source/views/discussion/discussion-a.md

     reproduce the allure and seductive power of their song.
 As early as the seventh century <span
     class="smcaps">BC,</span> the poet Alcman placed
-    the muses and the sirens on an equal plane in terms of their musical
+    the Muses and the sirens on an equal plane in terms of their musical
     abilities: *Greek Lyric*, vol. 2, trans.
 D. A. Campbell (Cambridge and London, 1988), pp. 418–19, no. 30.